-Posted on by Deborah Caldwell-Stone
+Posted on June 14th, 2010 by Deborah

 Because ADF states that it intends to take legal action against the library if it does not change its policy, we strongly advise libraries that receive this letter to communicate with ADF only through legal counsel, and only after legal counsel has reviewed the letter, the library’s mission statement, and the library’s policies.
 Any communication with ADF could be used as evidence in a lawsuit, should ADF choose to initiate legal action against the library.